0xzer0x/youtube-downloader/README.md

 - yt-dlp.exe file which can be downloaded [here](https://github.com/yt-dlp/yt-dlp/releases/latest)

-- ffmpeg, ffplay, ffprobe package which can be downloaded from [here](https://www.gyan.dev/ffmpeg/builds/#release-builds), download the latest release (the essentials version works fine, no need for the full version), copy the three programs from the \bin folder in the archive
+- ffmpeg.exe which can be downloaded from [here](https://www.gyan.dev/ffmpeg/builds/#release-builds), download the latest release (the essentials version works fine, no need for the full version), copy the ffmpeg.exe file from the \bin folder in the archive

 If you have any suggestions/modifications to improve the script, feel free to contact me.